 Q: I’m interested in taking a specific program at Mohawk College.
 Where can I find more information?

 A: Visit the CE Program Search page to search for the program you are interested in.
 You can then visit the individual Program Page to find information on admission requirements, the program of study, learning outcomes, employment opportunities, and much more.
 All programs currently offered are also found in the Continuing Education Catalogue with current course offering, fee, and scheduling information.

 A: The Program of Study lists all of the courses a student needs to complete to receive an acknowledgement of completion, certificate, or diploma.
 The program of study can be found on the program page and in the catalogue.

 A: This varies depending on which program you are pursuing.
-In general, you may take as many courses as you want per semester, however it is important to look closely at the Program of Studies for your desired certificate, diploma or acknowledgment, as many courses have prerequisites and must be completed in a specified order.
+In general, you may take as many courses as you want per semester, however it is important to look closely at the Program of Study for your desired certificate, diploma or acknowledgment, as many courses have prerequisites and must be completed in a specific order.
 Depending on your other time commitments, you may wish to start with one or two courses, then you will get a sense of the workload relative to your personal situation.

 Q: I have registered for a course, what are my next steps?

 A: You will receive a receipt indicating the course you have registered for and it will provide you with a Mohawk ID, email address, and login information to access MyMohawk which is our portal for access to eLearn, email, registration, payment processes, grades and more.
 You receive an Acknowledgment of Registration immediately when registering in person.
 If you register online or via fax/mailing, you will receive your acknowledgement of registration in the mail.